Learn how to start or grow a handyman business

 basic plumbing tools

-As with electrical, not all handymen will do plumbing services, but you’ll inevitably get involved in some at some point.
+As with electrical, not all handymen will do plumbing services, but you’ll inevitably get involved at some point.
 Here are the basic tools that can help you with most minor plumbing projects.

 1. Drain auger (snake)